Contents

 Nepal today: Nepal is a democratic independent landlocked country bordered by India and Tibet (China).

-There's an 80-90% Hindu, 10% Buddhist population plus ethnic groups.
+There's an 80-90% Hindu, 10% Buddhist population plus ethnic groups such as the Newari who largely created the heritage around the Kathmandu Valley today.
 The country is listed as a developing nation economically.

 Over 9% of Nepal's income comes from tourism.
 To the north are the mighty Himalayan mountains.
 The midlands are a rugged and an adventurous landscape mixed with ancient and modern cities filled with cultural heritage.
 To the south are both arid flatlands and extensive jungle filled with wildlife.